-

 Day #10: Advance Nutrition Equity and The Right to Nutritious Food

-01 Learn Nutrition equity and the right to food are critical aspects of ensuring that everyone has access to adequate and nutritious sustenance.
-Transforming food systems into ones that reflect these as core values, requires us to identify and dismantle the historic and systemic roots of racism,
+01 Learn Working for nutrition equity and advancing the right to food movement are critical ways to ensure that everyone has access to adequate and nutritious sustenance.
+Transforming food systems into ones that reflect these as core values requires us to identify and address the historic and

 -